anamanumesc/obsidian-notes/3.Linux/ngnix.md

 2. proxy server

-what else does proxy: 1. load balancing, 2. caching, 3. security
+what else does proxy: 1. load balancing, 2. caching, 3. security, 4. scripting
 - fetching data for every request is slow so we cache
 - we dont expose all servers on public internet
 - only one server that is public, it becomes the entrypoint